-Seemingly enough, it's pretty straight forward.
-Those same dry, itchy flakes that haunt your scalp from time to time, can now actually appear in the underlying skin of your brows, babe.
-Medically, its referred to as seborrheic dermatitis, basically a form of eczema and it's actually not limited to just your brows--it can appear basically anywhere on your body, it’s just often mostly seen on the scalp.
+What is eyebrow dendruff?Seemingly enough, it's pretty straight forward.
+Those same dry, itchy flakes that haunt your scalp from time to time, can actually also appear in the underlying skin of your brows.
+Medically, it’s referred to as Seborrheic Dermatitis.
+Seborrheic Dermatitis basically is a form of eczema that’s not limited to just your brows.
+It can appear anywhere on your body, it’s just often mostly seen on the scalp.

-(An example of eyebrow dandruff, via Google)
+(An example of eyebrow dandruff, or seborrheic dermatitis, source: Google)

-Although there is no one definite cause of this condition, it is said that it is an immune response to the production of yeast on the skin cells.
+Although there is no one definite cause of this condition, it is said that it is an immune system response to the production of yeast on the skin cells.
 There have also been claims that certain medications and stress can also contribute to the overproduction of yeast, thus further aggravating and causing the condition to reappear in certain people.

 According to an article on MindBodyGreen: "The triggers are all the same as other forms of eczema: cold weather, dry environments, irritating personal care products, or an allergy, but dandruff has a few other more specific triggers, like oil buildup (the yeast feeds on oil) or microbiome-disrupting washes."

-Ilyse Lefkowicz, MD, Head & Shoulders dermatologist, says to avoid any cleansers, tonics, lotions containing glycolic acid, benzoyl peroxide, acne treatments, or anti-ageing creams, as it may further irritate the skin cells.
+Ilyse Lefkowicz, MD, Head & Shoulders dermatologist, says to avoid any cleansers, tonics, lotions containing Glycolic Acid, Benzoyl Peroxide, acne treatments, as it may further irritate the skin cells.
 Depending on the severity of the dandruff and the duration, an appointment to the dermatologist may be necessary.